gabriele-tombesi96/5th-UG2-challenge/obj_detection/datasets/A2I2-Haze/images/README.md

-# Trainind and Testing datasets for YOLOv5 fine-tuning and inference
+# Training and Testing datasets for YOLOv5 fine-tuning and inference

 -`test0/` folder: test images directrly from dry-run, not dehazed.